jim-junior/reactjs-media/README.md

 # Reactjs Media
-__Note:__ We recommend installing `v1.1.2` and above.
+>__Note:__ We recommend installing version `>=1.1.2` and above.
+This is because any version before that will cause errors in your code.

-The reactjs media is a react package with awesome HTMLMediaElements that are recreated into react components.
+The reactjs media is a react package with awesome HTMLMediaElements that are recreated into react components with a good looking UI and fast UX.
-It is developed by [Beingana Jim Junior](https://www.twitter.com/_jimjunior_) a front end Developer.
-The source code can be found on [Github](https://github.com/jimjunior44/reactjs-media)

 It includes currently only has a video component.